Foundations of Descriptive and Inferential Statistics: Correlation analysis and linear regression

-It is generally recommended to handle significant test results of a {\bf correlation analysis} for metrically scaled variables $X$ and $Y$ with some care due to the possibility of {\bf spurious correlations} induced by additional {\bf control variables} $Z, \ldots$ acting hidden in the background.
-To exclude this possibility, the correlation analysis should be repeated for homogeneous subgroups of the sample~$\boldsymbol{S_{\Omega}}$.
+It is generally recommended to handle significant test results of \textbf{correlation analyses} for metrically scaled two-dimensional statistical variables $(X,Y)$ with some care, due to the possibility of \textbf{spurious correlations} induced by additional \textbf{control variables} $Z, \ldots$, acting hidden in the background.
+To exclude this possibility, a correlation analysis should, e.g., be repeated for homogeneous subgroups of the sample~$\boldsymbol{S_{\Omega}}$.
+Some rather curious and startling cases of spurious correlations have been collected at the website \href{http://www.tylervigen.com/}{\texttt{www.tylervigen.com}}.